michael-sumner/go-make-things/content/articles/2015-03-23-inlining-critical-css-for-better-web-performance.md

 - JavaScript
 - Web Performance
 date: '2015-03-23'
+permalink: /inlining-critical-css-for-better-web-performance/
 title: Inlining critical CSS for better web performance
+url: /2015/03/23/inlining-critical-css-for-better-web-performance
 ---

-Last summer, I tried to implement [some performance tweaks to my site](/how-to-build-wicked-fast-rwd-sites/) that I hoped would push it below the 500ms mark (just half a second) for displaying content to visitors.
+Last summer, I tried to implement [some performance tweaks to my site](https://gomakethings.com/how-to-build-wicked-fast-rwd-sites/) that I hoped would push it below the 500ms mark (just half a second) for displaying content to visitors.
 I failed miserably.

 At the time, my site was already displaying content after 700ms, but the updates I made were *increasing* start render time rather than reducing it.